 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency approach, including natural, manmo Emergency Management Plan. approach, including natural, manmade, or technological disasters.
 The COOP is located within the County's Comprehensive Emergency Management Plan.
-Substantial Damage Response Plan Yes Yates County Comprehensive Emergency Management Plan, 2024 County Office of Emergency Services How has or will this be integrated with the control, localize and eliminate methods. y faster and stand ardize response Threat and Hazard Identification and Risk Assessment Yes Domestic Terrorism Prevention Plan 2022 County Sheriff How has or will this be integrated was can help reduce vulnerabilities and r Post-Disaster Recovery Plan Yes Yates County Comprehensive Emergency Management Plan, 2024 County Office of Emergency Services How has or will this be integrated was applicable with the HMP ar nd how does this reduce risk?
+Substantial Damage Response Plan Yes Yates County Comprehensive Emergency Management Plan, 2024 County Office of Emergency Services How has or will this be integrated of Can help control, localize and elimin methods. y faster and stand ardize response Threat and Hazard Identification and Risk Assessment Yes Domestic Terrorism Prevention Plan 2022 County Sheriff How has or will this be integrated v Can help reduce vulnerabilities and i Post-Disaster Recovery Plan Yes Office of Emergency Services How has or will this be integrated was applicable with the HMP ar nd how does this reduce risk?
 Public Health Plan Yes Public Health Emergency Preparedness Response, last revised 2024 County Public Health Department How has or will this be integrated with the HMP and how does this reduce risk?
 The Public Health Emergency Preparedness Response provides comprehensive information about the community's current health status, needs, and issues.
 This information helps develop community health improvement plans by justifying how and where resources should be allocated to best meet community needs.
 This assessment contains a chapter specific to each County in the Finger Lakes Region, which focuses on specific needs, including additional demographic indicators, main health challenges, and underlying behavioral, political, and built environmental factors contributing to the County's overall health status.
-Other How has or will this be integrated was not applicable with the HMP ar nd how does this reduce risk?
+Other How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable